 There may be no worse feeling than feeling insecure or in danger, whether that be a fear for one’s life, financial trouble, or lying in the path of a storm.
-With a number of safety criteria in mind, however, New England appears idyllic.
+With a number of safety criteria in mind, however, the New England region of the United States appears idyllic.
 Most of New England's urban and rural areas alike have low crime rates.
 Furthermore, the region is not as prone to many types of natural disasters as are other areas of the U.S., it is home to some of the nation's finest educational institutions, and sees some of the highest median incomes and quality of life measures of anywhere else in the country.

-3. New England Leads the Way
+2. The Safest States in the US - New England Leads the Way

 1. Environments Conducive to General Safety

 Socioeconomic indicators point to the safest states' high marks in the survey.
 The residents in the safest states in the country typically earn at or above the national median income level of $52,250.
 The survey also revealed that the members of the populations of these states generally have better financial security than do most other Americans living elsewhere.
 While poverty still exists, the rates of financial insufficiency within these states are considerably lower than those of the national average.
 Educational level and achievements also play a large role in placing these states among the safest in the nation.
 Factors like good educational attainment often correlate to lessened crime and this points to the fact that the safest states may be getting even safer as higher educational levels become more and more prevalent within them.